CachyOS/linux-cachyos/README.md

 The Schedulers listed below are supported

 ## linux-cachyos
-We provided all of these CPU schedulers because each scheduler performs differently and depends on usage.
-Please test it and choose what suits your requirements.
+We have provided all of these CPU schedulers because each scheduler performs differently depending on usage.
+We recommend testing each one to determine which best suits your specific requirements.
 - **(BORE) - Burst-Oriented Response Enhancer** Scheduler by [firelzrd (BORE)](https://github.com/firelzrd/bore-scheduler) `linux-bore` / `linux-cachyos-bore`
 - **(EEVDF) - Earliest Eligiable Virtual Deadline First** [EEVDF](https://lwn.net/Articles/927530/) is a replacement for the CFS Scheduler from Peter Zijlstra `linux-cachyos`
 - **(TT) - Task Type** Scheduler by [Hamad Marri](https://github.com/hamadmarri/TT-CPU-Scheduler) - `linux-cachyos-tt` / `linux-tt`